12PORT vs. CYBERARK

 Same goal.
 Different architecture.

-CyberArk has been the default Privileged Access Management vendor for 25 years, and 25 years of architectural decisions show.
-12Port runs the same core mission with a smaller footprint, no agents, native AI-agent support, and an MSP-ready multi-tenant model.
+CyberArk was acquired by Palo Alto Networks in May 2026; the combined identity platform is being marketed as Idira.
+CyberArk Vendor Privileged Access Manager (formerly Alero) still ships under the CyberArk brand and inherits 25 years of architectural decisions.
+12Port runs the same core mission with no agents, no proprietary mobile client on vendor devices, native AI-agent support, and an MSP-ready multi-tenant model.

 Architecture differences